tsherwen/AC_tools/README.rst

     print(prt_str.format(spec=spec, ratio=ratio*1E9))

 If using within a python2 environment, the below example is a way of accessing GEOS-Chem data.
-The data is converted from bpch to NetCDF by defauly via a iris backend through PyGChem (using bpch2netCDF.py).
+The data is converted from bpch to NetCDF by default via an iris backend through PyGChem (using bpch2netCDF.py).

 .. code:: python